Integrate passkeys into your Flutter apps with our open-source passkeys package

 1.1.
 General passkeys flow

-During every login, the relying party server is asked for a cryptographic challenge by the client (the native iOS or Android app).
+During every login, the relying party server is asked for a cryptographic challenge by the client (the native iOS / Android app or the web browser).
 The challenge can only be solved with the private key.
 Access to that private key is protected with Face ID or Touch ID.
 As soon as the user proves his identity using his biometrics, the device can sign the challenge and sends it back to the relying party server.
-For a more detailed explanation, visit passkeys.dev.

 1.2.
 Flutter passkeys package architecture